 Magda Czapek and Anna Karpinska from Poland shared their top tips for reduced plastic use in the bathroom and kitchen.
 Even with long hair, they’re both shampoo bar converts and would never go back to using shampoo bottles.
 For removing make-up, Magda recommends reusable face pads.
 We all know zero waste shopping can be challenging, however after a little bit of exploring and researching, Anna has been able to replace plastic items with re-usable alternatives such as cotton bags and local zero waste shops.

 It takes two to (do the plastic free) tango

 It was his spouse who inspired Mazen Syed from Chicago, U.S. to go plastic free throughout July.
 Together, they buy grocery items in glass jars instead of plastic bottles, re-use plastic containers where there are no alternatives to eliminate them completely, and volunteer their time to pick up trash left in their nearby forests!

 Seeing an opportunity to pay it forward, Suneerbabu Mohammedali from Qatar provided his reusable Jacobs jute bag to the lunch delivery provider who agreed to use the new bag going forward and stop using the single-use plastic bags.
 This small gesture will remove the use of over 260 plastic bags a month.

 Bin liners that make headlines

 Talk about a newsworthy replacement for plastic!
-Laura Anastassiades in our Swindon, U.K. office shared an alternative to plastic bin bag liners.
+Laura Anastassiades from the U.K. shared an alternative to plastic bin bag liners.
 With a technique, you can create your own bin liners.